South Sumatra: Transport

 Many forms of transportations are available in the province.
 As a province traversed by several large rivers, the people of South Sumara also recognize the importance water transport, which is called ketek.
 This ketek serves river crossings through various piers along the Musi, Ogan and Komering Rivers.

 There are three public operational airports in the province, with the Sultan Mahmud Badaruddin II International Airport in Palembang being the largest and the busiest in the province.
 This airport is located northwest of Palembang, serving both domestic and international flights.
 The airport is also a hajj embarkation for residents of South Sumatra.
 Domestic flights are served to and from Jakarta, Bandung, Batam, Pangkal Pinang and other cities, as well as international destinations such as Singapore and Kuala Lumpur in Malaysia.
-The other two airports are th Silampari Airport in Lubuklinggau and the Atung Bungsu Airport in Pagar Alam.
-These two airports only serve regional flights.
+The other two airports are the Silampari Airport in Lubuklinggau and the Atung Bungsu Airport in Pagar Alam; these two airports only serve regional flights.

 South Sumatra also has three main ports namely Boom Baru, Port 36 Ilir and Tanjung Api-Api.
 These three ports serve passenger transportation using ferries to Muntok (Bangka) and Batam.
 Currently the Tanjung Api-Api Port is being built which serves the transportation of passengers and goods in and out of South Sumatra.

 In addition, there are several railway lines in the province.
 Kertapati railway station in Palembang is the largest station in the province.
 It serves trains to and from Lubuklinggau and Bandar Lampung in Lampung province, and also smaller towns such as Baturaja, Lahat and Prabumulih.
 Currently, the railway only terminates in Lubuklinggau, but there is a plan to construct a railway to Bengkulu, which would allow to boost passengers movement and economic growth.
 Moreover, a railway from Palembang to Betung in Jambi is also in the planning stage, which would be connected further to Riau and North Sumatra.
 Overall, these projects would form the backbone of the Trans-Sumatra Railway.

 The Palembang Light Rail Transit started operating in August 2018.
 It is one of its first kind in Indonesia and it is used to carry passengers from the Sultan Mahmud Badaruddin II International Airport to the Palembang city center.

 Currently, the only toll road in South Sumatra is the 22 km Palembang-Indralaya toll road.
 However, in the masterplan of the Trans-Sumatra Toll Road, the province would be connected by toll roads to other provinces like Bengkulu, Jambi and Lampung.
 Construction of the Bakauheni-Bandar Lampung-Palembang toll-road is predicted to be finished by late 2019, while the Palembang-Betung-Jambi toll-road and the Lubuklinggau-Bengkulu toll-road is still in planning stage.